Pay grades and Essex Pay

 • the reason why some people may be paid above the rate for the job

-The annual pay review has been completed for this year.
-Read the Essex Pay FAQs (PDF, 188KB) for more information.
-The outcomes include increases to roles and salaries for employees on Essex Pay, which will be applied from 1 April 2024.
+The annual pay review has been completed for this year for those on Essex Pay and the Social Care Capability Framework.
+Read the Essex Pay FAQs (PDF, 143KB) for more information.

 How you will be told about changes to your salary